Casper Photos

 Center Street looking south, approx. 1938.

 On the left is the Townsend Hotel which boasted of 135 guest rooms, a billiard room in the basement and, after Prohibition ended, the Tomahawk Bar.
-The Hotel on the left is now on the National Register but sits forlorn, inhabited only by pigions.
+During World War II, the Townsend housed an officers' club in the basement.
+The ballroom in which a band played was the "Honeycomb Room."
+One musician who played at the Townsend was Howard Fordham from Kansas who played in the 1940s thrughout the midwest from Oklahoma north to Montana.
+The Townsend is now on the National Register but after it closed in 1982, sat until 2008 forlorn, inhabited only by pigions.
 The hotel was designed by architect Arthur M. Garbutt.
 Garbutt arrived in Casper in 1912 from Fort Collins.
 In addition to the Townsend, Garbutt designed St. Anthony's at the corner of 7th and Center, the old Natrona High School, the Elks Lodge, and the Roosevelt School.
 In Fort Collins, Garbutt designed the nucleus of the present Elks Lodge and worked with architect Montezuma Fuller in the design of the YMCA.
-The Townsend closed in 1982 and as of 2005 still sits vacant occupied only by pigeons, the bottom floor windows boarded up with plywood panels and the upper floor windows broken out and open to the weather.
 The Gladstone Hotel on the right was famous for its Crystal Ball Room.

 Interior, Arkeon Dancing Acadamy, 1922.